Pylons-tech/pylons_protos/README.md

 	* `lang` - the language prefix to use for the protoc plugin you're compiling with (for instance, C++ would be `cpp`, since the protoc option is `cpp_out`
 	* `protopath` - `proto_outdir`

+It's also **strongly recommended** that your project's .gitignore file includes the location the protos are being downloaded to.

 ## Usage
 Run `protodep up -u -f` to download the Pylons protos and their dependencies.
 Note that protodep *will* erase any files in `proto_outdir`; as such, if your project contains any protos of its own, they must be stored in a separate folder.